ashailrizvi/ProductionApp/DEPLOYMENT-CLOUDFLARE.md

 Bind D1 to Pages
 ----------------
-- Pages → Your Project → Settings → Functions → D1 Bindings → Add
+- Pages → Your Project → Settings → Bindings → Add binding
+- Type: D1 database
 - Binding name: `DB`
 - Database: select your `production_qi` database

+Note: If the Add binding button is disabled with a message saying “Bindings for this project are being managed through wrangler.toml”, it means the repo contains a `wrangler.toml`.
+This project now ships `wrangler.local.example.toml` instead.
+If you still have a committed `wrangler.toml`, delete or rename it so Pages switches to dashboard‑managed bindings, then redeploy.

 How It Works
 ------------